About the Community of Interest (COI) Advisory Panel

 COI Panel Meeting Reports and Post-Verification Review Reports can be accessed on the Reports page under the corresponding filters.

-Statements from the COI Advisory Panel
+Examples of statements from the COI Advisory Panel include:

 Dan Benoit is an Aboriginal person, a Red River Métis and a member of the Métis Nation.
 He has spent all his life living near his ancestor’s River Lot in St. Norbert Parish or at the family farm near Seven Sisters Falls in Manitoba.